docker-hy/docker-hy.github.io/part1.md

 Docker combines the application and its dependencies into an **image** that can then be run on any machine, provided it can run Docker.
 ![]({{ "/images/1/container.png" | absolute_url }})
+A container consists of only the dependencies of the Application A and Application A itself.

 Isn't there already a solution for this?
 Virtual Machines are not the same as the Docker Engine and they solve different problems.
 We will not be looking into Virtual Machines on this course.

 ![]({{ "/images/1/docker-explained-3.png" | absolute_url }})

+The image above illustrates the difference between the two solutions after moving Application A to an incompatible system "Operating System B".

 ### Image vs container